JosepMarinG/surround-view-python/README.md

-This repo is a modified version of the reo surround-view-system-introduction https://github.com/neozhaoliang/surround-view-system-introduction
+This repository is a modified version of the project [surround-view-system-introduction]([url](https://github.com/neozhaoliang/surround-view-system-introduction)).

+It includes:

-It contains the yaml files for the MiniCernBot with the usb cameras and a new script that publishes the surround view in a ros2 topic.
+    YAML calibration files for the MiniCERNBot with USB fisheye cameras.

+    A new script that publishes the generated surround view image on a ROS 2 topic.

-As the principal repo has no good readme, I decided to do it here.
+    A clear explanation of the workflow (since the original repo lacks proper documentation).

-Hardware setup:
+📷 Hardware Setup:
 <img width="1966" height="830" alt="image" src="https://github.com/user-attachments/assets/699254bf-71af-4173-be39-3c38b85b3fe2" />
 This image shows the MiniCERNBot with a Nuc and 4 USB fisheye cameras.

-Here is an explanation of the repo: run_calibrate_camera.py calibrates the camera with a nice UI python3 run_calibrate_camera.py   -i 2   --grid 11x8   --resolution 1920x1080   -framestep 10   -o yaml/cam2.yaml   --fisheye   --no_gst
+🔧Here is an explanation of the repo: run_calibrate_camera.py calibrates the camera with a nice UI python3 run_calibrate_camera.py   -i 2   --grid 11x8   --resolution 1920x1080   -framestep 10   -o yaml/cam2.yaml   --fisheye   --no_gst
 <img width="924" height="694" alt="image" src="https://github.com/user-attachments/assets/00d3e733-b85b-4b76-a929-5d13b348e527" />